nxp-imx/meta-nxp-connectivity/README.md

     $ iptables -A FORWARD -i wpan0 -o mlan0 -j ACCEPT
     $ otbr-web &

+A document explaining how to use Matter with OTBR on the i.MX MPU platform can be found in the [NXP Matter binaries guide](docs/guides/nxp_mpu_matter_binaries.md).

+<a name="How-to-build-Matter-application"></a>

 # How to build Matter application

 The Matter application has been installed into the Yocto image by default.
 If you want build it separately, run the below commands to download the Matter application source code and switch to v1.0 branch: